MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/wpa-r-package.md

 # The wpa R package

-The wpa R package is an open-source repository of more than 100 functions that provide low-code pre-built analyses.
+The [_wpa R package_](https://microsoft.github.io/wpa/) is an open-source repository of more than 100 functions that provide low-code pre-built analyses.
 Analysts can use this package to execute custom analyses that go beyond the insights that [Power BI templates](power-bi-intro.md) and Workplace Analytics [queries](query-basics.md) make available.
 These analyses can help leaders go deeper into the data that Workplace Analytics provides to solve more specific problems.

 > [!Note]
 > R is an open-source statistical programming language and one of the most popular toolkits for data analysis and data science.
 For users of the R language, a "package" is a unit of sharable code that's organized into libraries.

 ## Capabilities for analysts

 This R package is intended for use by analysts and data scientists who are intermediate-to-advanced users of R or Python.
-With the wpa R package, an analyst can do the following:
+By using the wpa R package, an analyst can do the following:

 * **Run prebuilt analysis and visualizations** of Workplace Analytics data with the ability to make settings to use organizational data variables and maintain privacy thresholds.